 You can repay your overpayment at any post office or PayPoint site in the country using a barcode.
 You should have received a letter with a barcode, however please contact us on 0208 496 8551 if you have not received one

 You can telephone us using our automated payment system on 020 8496 3000 to make a payment by debit card, 24 hours a day, 7 days a week.
 Please have your card and your invoice number to hand when you phone

 - In person

-Visit a WFD shop to make a payment by debit or credit card
+Visit a Library plus branch to make a payment by debit or credit card

 - Through telephone banking

 If you have a telephone banking facility, contact your bank.
 You will need to give: